Photography and being a photographer isn’t just about mastering the technical stuff like camera settings and exposure. It’s so much more than that.

 Now it’s time for you to go and practice these tips.

 Start observing light in your everyday activities.
 Pay attention to small details and things around you.

 See what you notice.
 Skip a meal or two to go shoot instead.

-If you are REALLY committed to practicing, click here to download my 10 challenges eBook.
+By the way, If you are REALLY committed to practicing, download my FREE 10 Photography Challenges e-Book.